 See also: Side effects (in more detail)

-What other drugs will affect recombinant antihemophilic factor?
+What other drugs will affect recombinant Helixate FS (antihemophilic factor recombinant)?

 Other drugs may interact with recombinant antihemophilic factor, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 Where can I get more information?